Chickamauga

 this evening, in that very same world,

-to say and our daughters pray for their hair done
+to say and daughters pray for their hair done

 in pink rubber-bands.
 Is there a thread?